gustavo-grieco/abdk-math-64.64-verification/README.md

 | exp\_test\_inverse(int128) | ❓ |
 | exp\_test\_negative\_exponent(int128) | ❓ |

+These tables are going to be updated over time as more invariants are verified.

 ## How To Run

 To re-run the currently verified tests, execute: